 Becoming a Monitor

-Applications are open!
-We would love to invite you to apply for the monitor-in-training position next spring.
+Applications open once a semester!
+We invite you to apply for the monitor-in-training position.
 The monitor-in-training position is an “internship” which allows you to work 6 shifts with a head monitor and learn the processes and procedures of the BDW.
 To be eligible, you must be entering your 2nd through 5th semester!

 Monitors have a diverse array of duties in the space.
 Monitors serve to create a safe and collaborative learning environment, encourage creative problem solving, spread knowledge about tools, materials, processes, and ideas, and enforce rules of the space.

 Enforce rules in the space—keeping it safe, tidy, and comfortable.

 Record events and chores in the Monitors' Log Book.